What It Takes to Build an SMS Experience Customers Love, the Sunnyside Way

 How We Differentiate (and Learn a Ton From Our Customers!)
 With a Human Touch

 The logical next question we faced at this stage was what to do when a user responded with a language our system isn’t configured to understand.
-For this, we built a simple integration in a triggered Braze Canvas to post unrecognized responses to a private channel in the Cutback Coach internal Slack.
+For this, we built a simple integration in a triggered Braze Canvas to post unrecognized responses to a private channel in the Sunnyside internal Slack.
 For any text we receive that does not match the predefined languages, we’ve got a person on the other side to step in and respond:

 The example above is obviously frivolous, but having a human fallback is an incredibly important part of our business.
 This lets us: